The Trauma Center at St. Luke’s University Hospital is committed to educating healthcare providers in the fields of Trauma and Surgical Critical Care.

 Of the AMA PRA Category 1 Credits™ listed above, a maximum of 17.00 credits meet the requirements for Self-Assessment.

 Pre-Hospital professionals are welcome to audit the ATLS course.
 This provides an opportunity to merge their pre-hospital expertise with practicing physicians.
-This course is approved for 13.5 PA DOH EMS CEU's for auditing the course.2018 ATLS Provider and/or Refresher Dates:
+This course is approved for 13.5 PA DOH EMS CEU's for auditing the course.

 Advanced Trauma Care for Nurses (ATCN) is an advanced course designed for the registered nurse interested in increasing his/her knowledge in management of the multiple trauma patient.
 The ATCN course is taught concurrently with ATLS.